-With international flights to over 24 Italian airports, there are plenty of locations to choose from.
 Here are 12 of my favourite places to own a holiday home in Italy.
-If you’re heading here on holiday this summer, maybe take a holiday home back with you!
+If you’re heading here on holiday this summer or autumn, maybe take a holiday home back with you!

 Italy offers beautiful scenery, fabulous food, historic artworks and charming people that welcome you to join in with their cultural events.